 Ignoring a problem only makes it worse

-If the inflammation of the gums is not stopped, it can spread to the bone and gradually affect the structures that support the tooth, eventually leading to tooth loss.
+If the gum problem is not addressed, it can spread to the bone and gradually affect the structures that support the tooth, eventually leading to tooth loss.

-Chronic gum inflammation could also have general implications in relation to overall health problems.
+Advanced gum problems could also have general implications in relation to overall health problems.

-A healthy oral cavity is normally colonised by 400 - 1000 varieties of germs living together in a balanced complex association predominately in the dental plaque.
+A healthy oral cavity is normally colonised by 400 - 1000 of natural oral flora living together in a balanced complex association predominately in the dental plaque.
 Gum problems develop when the flora balance is disturbed as a result of inadequate dental hygiene.

-The cause of gum problems is always the accumulation of germs in dental plaque.
-If the initially soft plaque is not removed during dental care, it will harden through the deposition of minerals: Calculus (tartar) will develop.
+The cause of gum problems is normally accumulation of germs in dental plaque.
+If initially the soft plaque is not removed during dental care, it will harden through the deposition of minerals: Calculus (tartar) will develop.